 This isn't always the case, however; in the Northwest Territories, all businesses need to register with the WCB within 10 days of commencing operation, even if the business has no workers, as you can't get a business license without a certificate of compliance from the WCB.

-In B.C., virtually every employer has to register with WorkSafe Online, including people who are building their own homes, and people who hire casual domestic help on a regular basis, such as gardeners, cleaners, or nannies.
+In British Columbia (B.C.), virtually every employer has to register with WorkSafe Online, including people who are building their own homes, and people who hire casual domestic help on a regular basis, such as gardeners, cleaners, or nannies.

-If you're a really small business, the number of employees you have may determine if you have to register for Workers' Compensation insurance.
-In New Brunswick, for instance, you must register for coverage if you employ three or more workers; in Nova Scotia, you must register if you have two or more workers.
-In other provinces, such as Alberta, where you must register with the WCB within 15 days of hiring your first full- or part-time worker, or Ontario, where you must register within 10 days of hiring your first full- or part-time worker, it makes no difference.
+If you're a really small business, the number of employees you have may determine if you have to register for Workers' Compensation insurance in Canada.
+In New Brunswick and Nova Scotia, for instance, you must register for coverage if you employ three or more workers or, in Nova Scotia, operate in an industry where Workers' Compensation insurance is mandatory such as restaurants or fishing.
+In other provinces, such as Alberta, where you must register with the WCB within 15 days of hiring your first full- or part-time worker, or Ontario, where you must register within 10 days of hiring your first full- or part-time worker, the number of employees makes no difference.

 Corporate Regulations Vary Province to Province

 It doesn't matter if the employees are full-time, part-time, or casual, or if they're contract workers or subcontractors.
-In many provinces, such as Alberta, if you hire a proprietor (an individual who operates a company but doesn't have any employees) to do work for you, the proprietor is considered to be one of your workers, unless he maintains his own WCB account.
+In many provinces, such as Alberta, if you hire a proprietor (an individual who operates a company but doesn't have any employees) to do work for you, the proprietor is considered to be one of your workers, unless they maintain their own WCB account.

-Even if he does, you're still not off the hook.
+Even if they do, you're still not off the hook.
 In Alberta, If you hire contractors or subcontractors with their own WCB accounts, you have a responsibility to ensure that these accounts are in good standing, which you can do by obtaining a clearance from the WCB.
 This protects you from becoming liable for payment of your contractor's or subcontractor's premiums.
-This fact sheet, Your Responsibilities for Contractors/Subcontractors, gives more information about clearances.

 You May Want Workers' Compensation Insurance Even if You Are Exempt